What is Homeowners Insurance?

 - Does the insurance company have a good reputation for customer service?
 Is it known for paying claims fairly and promptly?

-With renters insurance, you will be able to replace what is damaged or stolen.
+With Renters Insurance, you will be able to replace what is damaged or stolen.

-Renters insurance covers your possessions against losses from fire or smoke, lightning, vandalism, theft, explosion, windstorm, and water damage from plumbing.
+Your policy covers your possessions against losses from fire or smoke, lightning, vandalism, theft, explosion, windstorm, and water damage from plumbing.

-If you are forced out of your home because of a disaster your additional living expenses will be covered.
+If you are forced out of your home because of a disaster, your additional living expenses will be covered.

-Renters insurance pays the reasonable additional costs of temporarily living away from your home if you can’t live in it due to a fire, severe storm or other insured disaster.
-It covers hotel bills, temporary rentals, restaurant meals and other living expenses incurred while your home is being rebuilt.
+Renters Insurance pays the reasonable additional costs of temporarily living away from your home if you can’t live in it due to a fire, severe storm, or other insured disaster.
+It covers hotel bills, temporary rentals, restaurant meals, and other living expenses incurred while your home is being rebuilt.
 Coverage for additional living expenses differs from company to company.

 Decide How Much Insurance You Need.

 Add up the cost of everything you would want to replace if it were damaged or stolen.
 This could also serve as the basis for an inventory that will make filing a claim easier.
-For an inventory, also record model numbers, dates and places of purchase.
+For an inventory, also record model numbers, dates, and places of purchase.
 Take photographs or make a video of these items and place a copy of the inventory in safe place away form your home.

-If you rent an apartment or house you need insurance to protect your belongings.
+If you rent an apartment or house, you need insurance to protect your belongings.
 While your landlord might have insurance, it only protects the building.
 Your belongings are not covered under those policies.